 What Kind of Shaver is Best for Teenagers?

 Having the right shaving tools at hand is of utmost importance.
-Great experience is no substitute for proper shaving equipment.
+A great experience is no substitute for proper shaving equipment.

 Blunt razor blades, poor quality, dysfunctional electric shavers, and incorrect application of shaving lubricants will result in a very unpleasant experience, even injury.

-There are two main choices when it comes to your first shave: Electric razor or disposable razor.
+There are two main choices when it comes to your first shave: An electric razor or disposable razor.